-The Admissions Committee at Columbia University Vagelos College of Physicians and Surgeons has voted to accept Pass/Fail grades for prerequisite courses taken at schools who decided to go Pass/Fail for the 2020 academic calendar and, Spring/Summer 2021 semesters.
-We understand some concerns about impact on GPAs and will take this fully into consideration for future applicants.
+The Admissions Committee at Columbia University Vagelos College of Physicians and Surgeons has voted to accept Pass/Fail grades for prerequisite courses taken at schools that decided to go Pass/Fail for the 2020 academic calendar and, Spring/Summer 2021 semesters.
+We understand some concerns about the impact on GPAs and will take this fully into consideration for future applicants.
 For students in schools for which Pass/Fail is optional during these semesters, we will consider each student’s situation individually.

 We also understand the tremendous stress that many of you feel during this unprecedented time.
 As we look at our current students, graduates, and colleagues, we could not be prouder to be part of the healthcare workforce.
 Keep up the strong work as you study to be part of this community going forward.

 From academic coursework to letters of recommendation, our application requirements are noted by topic in this section.